Don't Give Me Your Life: Critical reception

 Larry Flick from American magazine Billboard wrote, "This popular U.K. import, is showing early signs of widespread approval from a variety of dance programmers.
 Producer Visnadi and Alex Natale offer a jumpy bassline and carnival-like keyboards, while resident singer Shanie bumps and grinds with giddy abandon.
 The chorus will have you reaching for your tambourine and platform boots."
-Another editor, Mark Dezzani, said, "The single, like the tracks from the pioneering Italian dance act Black Box, epitomizes Italy's knack for producing perfect pop tunes using the latest in musical technology."
+Another Billboard editor, Mark Dezzani, said, "The single, like the tracks from the pioneering Italian dance act Black Box, epitomizes Italy's knack for producing perfect pop tunes using the latest in musical technology."
 Robbie Daw from Idolator declared it as a "kiss-off anthem" and "one big F U to a no-good ex".
 He complimented Campbell as "the epitome of powerhouse dance diva."
 In his weekly UK chart commentary, James Masterton viewed it as "a brilliantly commercial piece of dance".
 Pan-European magazine Music & Media commented, "Vocals by Shanie, rap by Danny Johnston; assemble these two elements and you get one of the catchiest Euro tracks currently available."
 Alan Jones from Music Week said, "A startlingly simple but hugely effective Italo-NRG bouncer with an impossibly catchy chorus, it could go all the way."
-James Hamilton from the RM Dance Update described it as a "girl sung sometimes somewhat Whigfield-ishly tinged (but no ducks!) jaunty Euro romp".
+Iestyn George from NME wrote, "Perky handbag ditty with neat vocal snatches, a snappy piano break and the requisite number of peaks and drops that hit all the right places."
+James Hamilton from the Record Mirror Dance Update described it as a "girl sung sometimes somewhat Whigfield-ishly tinged (but no ducks!) jaunty Euro romp" in his weekly dance column.

 "Don't Give Me Your Life" was ranked number 21 in Idolator's list of "The 50 Best Pop Singles Of 1995" in 2015.
 It was also ranked number nine in Attitudes list of "The Top 10 Dance Tunes Of The '90s" in 2016.